RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 On Kubernetes, Redis Enterprise [Active-Active]({{<relref "/rs/databases/active-active/">}}) databases provide read and write access to the same dataset from different Kubernetes clusters.

-## Active-Active creation methods
+## Active-Active setup methods

-There are two methods for creating an Active-Active database with Redis Enterprise for Kubernetes.
-The `crdb-cli` method is available on all supported versions.
-The `RedisEnterpriseActiveActiveDatabase` (REAADB) custom resource is available for versions 6.4.2 and later.
+There are two methods for creating an Active-Active database with Redis Enterprise for Kubernetes:

+- The `crdb-cli` method is available for versions 6.4.2 or earlier.
+- The `RedisEnterpriseActiveActiveDatabase` (REAADB) custom resource is available for versions 6.4.2 and later.

 ### `crdb-cli` method

-The currently supported Active-Active setup method includes the following steps:
+For versions 6.4.2 or earlier, this Active-Active setup method includes the following steps:

 1. Install and configure an ingress.
-2. Gathering configuration details.
+2. Gather configuration details.
-3. Adding the `ActiveActive` field to the REC spec.
+3. Add the `ActiveActive` field to the REC spec.
-4. Creating the database with the `crdb-cli` tool.
+4. Create the database with the `crdb-cli` tool.

 ### Active-Active controller method

-Releases 6.4.2 or later support the new Active-Active controller.
-The new setup method includes the following steps:
+Releases 6.4.2 or later support the Active-Active controller.
+This setup method includes the following steps:

 1. Collect and apply REC admin credentials for all participating RECs.
 2. Create `RedisEnterpriseRemoteCluster` (RERC) resources.